EngineerSmith/AppleCake/README.md

 profiler.beginSession("C:/file/path/profileSession.json")
 ```
 #### .endSession()
 This close's the active session, this function needs to be called otherwise the file will not be closed correctly with the right formatting.
-If in the event of a crash, you might add "]}" to the end of the file to recover the data.
+If in the event of a crash, you might add "]}" to the end of the json to recover the data, see (Crash)[#Crash].
 ```lua
 profiler.endSession()
 ```